15 Best Motherboards with WiFi and Bluetooth

 Motherboards are designed for different processor generations.
 The most crucial part to consider is the socket, where you attach the processor to the motherboard.
 The socket configuration (number of pins and size) changes to match the new processors in the market.

-The mainstream AMD processors, including the new 5000 series, use the AM4 socket.
+The mainstream AMD processors, including the new 7000 series, use the AM5 socket.

-On the Intel side of things, the 11th-generation processors use the LGA1700 socket.
+On the Intel side of things, the 13th-generation (and 12th-generation) processors use the LGA1700 socket.
 Whereas 10th and 11th gen Intel Core processors use the LGA 1200 socket.
-If you have an 8th or 9th Intel Core processor, you’ll need a motherboard with an LGA 1151 socket.

 Motherboard Form Factor

-Motherboards come in different sizes, also known as the form factor.
+Motherboards come in different sizes (or form factor).
 The most common motherboard form factor is ATX.
 It has the most features and expansion options.
 Also, most PC cases in the market are designed for ATX motherboards.

 If you want to build a compact PC and still have multiple slots for PCIe devices, storage, and RAM, a micro-ATX motherboard is the best for you.
 Micro ATX motherboards come with up to four RAM slots, three PCIe expansion slots, and eight SATA ports.
 It’s the best for building a compact PC if you want room for future expansion.

 If you don’t need many extras and expansion slots, a mini ITX motherboard is excellent for building compact, portable PCs.
 These motherboards are smaller than Micro ATX boards yet provide room for a full graphics card and multiple slots for RAM and storage.
-However, you won’t be able to add extra PCIe devices in the future.
+However, you won’t be able to add extra PCIe devices as such motherboards usually offer only one PCIe expansion slot.

 Finally, the E-ATX form factor is the largest and most spacious of the lot.
-They offer adequate room to accommodate full-size GPUs and still have leftover space.
-Ideal for gaming, these motherboards offer more expansion slots and often come with plenty of heard for cooling fans, water pumps, addressable RGB headers, and whatnot.
-Thus, ensuring a great degree of customization.
+They offer room to accommodate full-size GPUs and still have leftover space for additional add-in cards.
+Ideal for gaming, these motherboards offer more expansion slots and often come with plenty of headers for cooling fans, water pumps, addressable RGB headers, and whatnot, allowing for greater customization.

 Wi-Fi Standard and Speeds

 We recommend buying a motherboard that supports Wi-Fi 6 standard or higher if you want Wi-Fi performance and speed.
 Wi-Fi 6 brings faster wireless speeds and improved performance in busy networks.
-If you’re building a PC for high-end gaming or content creation, Wi-Fi 6 ensures faster transfer speeds for smooth gaming, faster rendering, and file sharing even when many devices connect to the same network.
-Most of the motherboards in this guide support Wi-Fi 6.
+If you’re building a PC for high-end gaming or content creation, Wi-Fi 6 ensures low latency and high transfer speeds for smooth gaming, faster rendering, and file sharing, even when many devices connect to the same network.

 Read more: Best Motherboards with Wi-Fi 6

-Some newly released Z590 and Z690 motherboards support the Wi-Fi 6E specification, unlocking the less crowded 6GHz Wi-Fi band.
+However, if you want top-notch wireless connectivity, choose a newer motherboard that features the Wi-Fi 6E specification, which unlocks the less crowded 6GHz Wi-Fi band.
 If you want smooth, high-refresh-rate gaming at higher resolutions or less time to copy 4K and 8K video footage, this is the motherboard you need.

 Bluetooth Version